 - Deployment: deploy the model to a production environment to serve new predictions

 - Monitoring: track model performance against goals, monitor solution SLOs

-We’ll break down these topics individually and publish them in separate blog articles.
+We’ll break down each of these topics individually in separate blog articles.
 The first article will tackle the problem of data preparation, an issue that is paramount for an analyst.
 Google says that approximately 80% of a data scientist’s time deals with data preparation, which is why they’ve built (or bought) tools like Cloud Dataprep — shoutout to Trifacta bringing new features to Cloud Dataprep!

 Creating Business Value